 Ways To Protect Yourself From Home Warranty Scams

-Do your research.
-If you want a home warranty, research companies on sites such as the BBB or Trustpilot.
+• Do your research: If you want a home warranty, research companies on sites such as the BBB or Trustpilot.
 Look for companies that have a history of positive reviews.

-Don’t respond to unsolicited offers.
-Legitimate home warranty companies won’t pressure you through unwanted letters, emails, or phone calls.
+• Don’t respond to unsolicited offers: Legitimate home warranty companies won’t pressure you through unwanted letters, emails, or phone calls.

 History of Home Warranty Scams

 Home warranty scams have been around for nearly as long as legitimate home warranties.
-Scammers started by issuing solicitations through telemarketing calls but have begun using phishing letters and deceptive websites.
-Modern scammers use data breaches to access homeowners’ personal information and generally target older adults and new homeowners.
+Scammers started by issuing solicitations through telemarketing calls, but have begun using phishing letters and deceptive websites.
+Scams may come by means of USPS letters, emails, or texts.

 How To Report Home Warranty Scams